hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 2. Next, plot the PCA similar to how we did with cell cycle regression. *Hint: use the new `mitoFr` variable to split cells and color them accordingly.*

-3. Evaluate the PCA plot generated in #2, determine whether or not you observe an effect.
-Describe what you see.
-Would you regress out mitochndrial fraction as a source of unwanted variation?
+3. Evaluate the PCA plot generated in #2.

+ 	1. Determine whether or not you observe an effect.
+	1. Describe what you see.
+	1. Would you regress out mitochndrial fraction as a source of unwanted variation?

 ***